Home State Laws Page 10

 • The wishes of any or all children involves are taken into consideration with regard to a custody decision

-The State Laws of Indiana
+The State Laws of Washington

-The State Laws of Indiana
+The State Laws of Washington

 Disclaimer: